A city known for its epic modern architecture, Rotterdam is the place to go when you feel like you’ve seen enough of the classic Dutch canals.

 🗺️ Route: Clockwise or anticlockwise, it’s up to you!

 If you want to venture to the south of Rotterdam, make sure you don’t miss out on a walk in Zuiderpark.
 Zuiderpark is located in the neighbourhood of Charlois and is supposedly one of the biggest city parks in the Netherlands.

-The park covers 215 hectares which equals approximately 430 football fields.
-You can come here to enjoy swamps, the forest, a beach, little islands, and a large playing ground.
+The park covers 215 hectares, which equals approximately 430 football fields.
+You can come here to enjoy swamps, the forest, a beach, little islands, and large playing ground.
 While you’re here, try to spot the reed warbler or look out for the dozens of bats at twilight.

 🚇 How to get there: Take the metro to Slinge.